 * **Charts and graphs:** Create line charts, bar charts, or scatter plots to visualize the differences between sets.

 * **Conditional formatting:** Highlight rows with significant differences using conditional formatting rules.
-(See Also: How Do I Export A Google Sheet To Excel)
+(See Also: How To Make A Negative Number Positive In Google Sheets)

 Data Validation and Comparison Functions